Provocative, shocking, pointed "Spring Breakers" shakes you up and lingers in your mind

 On the flashy, sexed-up surface, it will be a selling point to see a wild teensploitation with Disney darlings Selena Gomez and Vanessa Hudgens stretching their acting chops to extremes and a debaucherous "woo!" party of T&A, booze, and drugs.
 That titillation or curiosity factor might be a gimmick, but Korine isn't operating on trashy exploitation alone.
 There is a subliminal point beyond the shock value by cogently commenting on the empty-headed hedonism, MTV-derived conformity, cultural desensitization, and the warped, sociopathic meaning of celebrity, "ghetto" and "cool" in this generation of entitled youth.
 Underneath all the fun in the sun and 24/7 bacchanalia is an ugly, rotten underbelly and what's so chilling is that these girls see spring break as the American Dream.
 "This is not what I signed up for!"
 Faith later cries out to her friends before hopping on a bus home.
 We feel the same way, as one may think they're just getting an artsy-fartsy "Project X," but Korine isn't glorifying such excessive behavior as much as he's critiquing it as a mood piece.
 There's an actual method to his madness.
 "Spring Breakers" might seem like an overdone, aggressively in-your-face exercise that's much ado about nothing, but as the darkest and most unapologetically profane of cautionary tales for the here and now, therein lies a point: If these girls represent America's future, our society is going to hell in a handbasket.
 Like a genius filmmaker only knows how, Korine uses his neon-colored, free-flowing imagery and propulsive sounds as his own filmic language to confidently craft a nightmarish, disorienting, and unpredictable fever dream.

 With the film being stylized through the indelibly throbbing electronic score by Cliff Martinez ("Drive") and Skrillex, and the hallucinatory, mesmerizing cinematography by Benoît Debie ("Enter the Void"), the viewer can palpably feel the hazy, ultimately numbing high that these girls experience.
-To an even more immersive, impactful degree, Korine manipulates film stocks and uses repetition with shots that foreshadow later scenes, voice-overs, the whispers of "spring break…," and gun-cocking sound effects.
+To an even more experimental, experiential, fully impactful degree, Korine manipulates film stocks and uses repetition with shots that foreshadow later scenes, voice-overs, the whispers of "spring break…," and gun-cocking sound effects.
 In an ironic juxtaposition of fantasy and reality, Faith calls her grandmother to tell her spring break is "the most spiritual place" where "everyone's sweet," while the real experience is anything but.
 Candy and Brit do the same, calling their mothers to tell them that they're trying to be the best they can be.
 There's also an evocatively executed montage of violent carnage set to Britney Spears' pop ballad "Everytime," played by Alien on his baby grand piano as the gun-toting girls don pink ski masks and join him in committing crimes.
 It's as poetic and balletic as it is powerfully disturbing, just like the rest of the film.

-All appearing in bikinis most of the time, Gomez (TV's "Wizards of Waverly Place") and Hudgens (the "High School Musical" movies), as well as Benson (TV's "Pretty Little Liars") and Korine (the filmmaker's wife), undauntedly push themselves to the edge.
+All appearing in bikinis most of the time, Selena Gomez (TV's "Wizards of Waverly Place") and Vanessa Hudgens (the "High School Musical" movies), as well as Ashley Benson (TV's "Pretty Little Liars") and Rachel Korine (the filmmaker's wife), undauntedly push themselves to the edge.
 If these young ladies want to erase their squeaky-clean image, this will do it.
 As portrayed by Gomez with a touching empathy, Faith is the good, churchgoing girl of the bunch and the only one with much moral fiber, while Hudgens and Benson are so fearless and capable of selling the freedom and badass invincibility their characters feel, it's frightening ("Just pretend like it's a video game," Candy says before their robbery).
-After appearing in "Oz the Great and Powerful," Franco, going for broke with cornrows, tattoos, and a shiny grill in his mouth, isn't in Kansas anymore.
+After appearing in "Oz the Great and Powerful," James Franco, going for broke with cornrows, tattoos, and a shiny grill in his mouth, isn't in Kansas anymore.
 As the self-proclaimed Alien, who claims to not be from this planet, has always dreamed of being bad, and watches "Scarface" on repeat, he's equally creepy, dangerous, seductive, and vulnerable in an off-the-wall, bravely uninhibited and truly inspired performance, one that just proves he's a chameleon of his craft.
 Nobody else could have made Alien—or his life mantras, "Bikinis and big booties, y'all!
 That's what life is about!" and "Spring break forever!"—completely believable as Franco does.

 An intoxicating shock to the system, one hell of a trip, and an audacious filmic blend of art and commerce that's actually about something, "Spring Breakers" shakes you up, lingers in your mind, and might even outrage many who miss the point.
 It's one of those misunderstood films that is not so easy to label or categorize, nor should it be when so many are misguided in their marketing anyway.
 Love it or hate it, one will probably never forget it.
 Mission accomplished, Harmony.